Creating a Stormwater Utility

 I would like to know how this impacts Home Owner's Associations and their members.
 No information is available electronically on this.
 It seems the only way to find out specific information is via an in person session which I am not able to attend.
 Please provide details electronically on the impact to HOA's their members rather than only in spoken form at a meeting.
 Some sort of FAQ or answers to questions here would be helpful to make this more transparent.
 Thank you.

-City of FFX Resident asked over 2 years ago
+City of FFX Resident asked about 3 years ago

 Thank you for your question.
 You can view the presentation here: https://engage.fairfaxva.gov/11489/widgets/40491/documents/24960.
 Slides 20-25 should answer your questions.
 If you have further questions, please don't hesitate to ask.
 You are also welcome to attend any of the three upcoming meetings on Saturday, Oct.
 30.